JaweriyaMahin/PYTHON-PRACTICE/README.md

 - Short and easy to write.
 - Improves code readability for simple tasks.
 - Useful for temporary functions.

+# PYTHON DAY 21

+# Python Exception Handling (try/except)

+Python Exception Handling is used to handle runtime errors so that the program does not stop unexpectedly It allows the program to continue running even if an error occurs.

+## Keywords
+* try→ Write code that may cause an exception.
+* except → Handles the exception.
+* else → Executes only if no exception occurs.
+* finally → Always executes, whether an exception occurs or not.
+* raise → Used to manually raise an exception.
+* Exception as e → Captures and displays the error message.

+## Common Exceptions
+* `ZeroDivisionError`
+* `ValueError`
+* `TypeError`

+## Key Points
+* Prevents program crashes.
+* Makes code more reliable.
+* Helps identify and handle different types of errors.
+* Widely used in real-world Python applications.

 ## created by
 JAWERIYA MAHIN